iamtrask/iamtrask.github.io/_posts/2015-08-07-anyone-can-code-lstm.markdown

 <p><b>Line 34:</b> This is the matrix of weights that connects the hidden layer to the output layer Thus, it has "hidden_dim" rows and "output_dim" columns.
 (16 x 1 unless you change it).
 If you forgot what it does, look for it in the pictures in Part 2 of this blogpost.</p>

 <p><b>Line 35:</b> This is the matrix of weights that connects the hidden layer in the previous time-step to the hidden layer in the current timestep.
 It also connects the hidden layer in the current timestep to the hidden layer in the next timestep (we keep using it).
-Thus, it has the dimensoinality of "hidden_dim" rows and "hidden_dim" columns.
+Thus, it has the dimensionality of "hidden_dim" rows and "hidden_dim" columns.
 (16 x 16 unless you change it).
 If you forgot what it does, look for it in the pictures in Part 2 of this blogpost.</p>

 <p><b>Line 37 - 39:</b> These store the weight updates that we would like to make for each of the weight matrices.
 After we've accumulated several weight updates, we'll actually update the matrices.
 More on this later.</p>